Series-wide: Ash Ketchum and Pikachu | Team Rocket Trio | Team Rocket Organization

 - Knight of Cerebus: Easily the first movie villain to have no redeeming factors whatsoever, and is portrayed almost horrifically seriously.

-- Miles Gloriosus: For all his truly malicious actions throughout the movie, after his whole plan is finally taken part, he grovels pathetically against Towa and some Com Mons.
+- Miles Gloriosus: For all his truly depraved and malicious actions throughout the movie, after his whole plan is finally taken part, he grovels pathetically against Towa and some Com Mons.

 - Names to Run Away from Really Fast: Iron Masked Marauder does not sound like someone you'd want to come face to face with.
 His Japanese name, Vicious, is no slouch on this either.